CPSC-1012/Winter-2024-Assignments/Assignment-03/README.md

 - A C# comment block at the beginning of the source file describing the purpose, author, and last modified date of the program
 - Write only one statement per line
 - You must use two corresponding/parallel arrays for sales and dates in your solution
+- You must not use built-in methods for finding the average, high, and low values in arrays
 - Use camelCase for local variable names
 - Use TitleCase for any constant variable names
 - Use defensive programming where necessary